MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-go.md

 ---
 title: 'Manage an Azure Data Explorer cluster & database using Azure Go SDK'
-description: Learn how to create,list, and delete an Azure Data Explorer cluster and database with Azure Go SDK.
+description: Learn how to create, list, and delete an Azure Data Explorer cluster and database with Azure Go SDK.
 author: abhirockzz
 ms.author: abhishgu
 ms.service: data-explorer